Planning to get behind the wheel in the Netherlands? Make sure you’re covered with our complete guide to car insurance in the Netherlands.

 Roadside assistance in the Netherlands

-Car insurance companies in the Netherlands may offer roadside assistance insurance.
+Car insurance companies in the Netherlands, such as Allianz Global Assistance, may offer roadside assistance insurance.
 You can also join a membership club such as the Royal Dutch Touring Club (Algemene Nederlandse Wielrijdersbond – ANWB).
 This is the most well-known association in the Netherlands providing roadside assistance as well as a range of other services.